 What Is Inflammation?

 There are two types of inflammation – good and bad.
 Good inflammation is part of the body’s natural defense system; you probably recognize it as the swelling, bruising, pain or heat that occurs when the body is healing wounds and fighting viruses.
-Bad inflammation (otherwise known as chronic inflammation) is a sign that your immune system is way out of balance, and is actually “fighting” your body on an ongoing basis.
+Bad inflammation (otherwise known as chronic inflammation) is a sign that your immune system is way out of balance, and is actually “fighting” your body on an ongoing basis. [tweet_quote] Knowing the difference between good and bad inflammation can help you adjust your diet accordingly.[/tweet_quote]

 This inflammation can be caused by many factors, including poor lifestyle habits (such as lack of sleep or exercise), environmental toxins, physical or emotional stress, and the foods that you’re eating (or not eating).